 The sensations invoked by the process of donning a mask (often accompanied by a full bodysuit) are very intense and physically demanding.
 Most all senses are affected as vision, breathing, smell and touch are constrained by barriers.
 One is forced to enter an altered sensorial state, often meditative, with all that entails.

-As such, simultaneous to the rejection of their own identity, for the masker the process entails a newfound, fully-fledged physical consciousness, crowned by the performative semiotic reinvention of themselves entailed by the formal aspects of the mask.
+As such, simultaneously to the rejection of their own identity, for the masker this process entails a newfound, fully-fledged physical consciousness, crowned by the performative semiotic reinvention of themselves entailed by the formal aspects of the mask.